kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 **Runtime modernization** moves an application to a 'built for the cloud' runtime with the least amount of effort. **Open Liberty** is a fast, dynamic, and easy-to-use Java application server.
 Ideal for the cloud, Liberty is open sourced, with fast start-up times (<2 seconds), no server restarts to pick up changes, and a simple XML configuration.

 **This path gets the application on to a cloud-ready runtime container which is easy to use and portable.
-In addition to the necessary library changes, some aspects of the application was modernized.
+In addition to the necessary library changes, some aspects of the application were modernized.
 However, it has not been 'modernized' to a newer architecture such as micro-services**.

 This lab demonstrates **runtime modernization**.
 It uses the **Customer Order Services** application, which originates from WebSphere ND V8.5.5.
-Click [here](extras/application.md) and get to know the application, its architecture and components.
+Click [here](extras/application.md) to get to know the application, including its architecture and components.
-The application will go through **analysis**, **build** and **deploy** phases.
+The application will go through the **analysis**, **build** and **deploy** phases.
 It is modernized to run on the Liberty runtime, and deployed via the IBM Cloud Pak for Applications to RedHat OpenShift Container Platform (OCP).